-The Fund's current year activities increased net position by \$14.7 million, a 3.1% increase from the 2019 balance of \$481.7 million.
+The Fund's current year activities increased net position by \$18.9 million, a 3.8% increase from the 2020 balance of \$496.4 million.
 The increase is primarily due to the positive result of operations.
 Some of the significant changes are as follows:

+• Operating revenues decreased \$1.1 million, or 0.7% over the prior year.
+The decrease was the result of several factors.
+Retail water revenue decreased \$1.2 million due to decline in retail water demand from the commercial class customers.
+Retail sewer revenue decreased \$0.2 million due to decrease in retail water consumption.
+Retail water and sewer rates did not change in FY21.
+Large User revenue increased \$0.5 million compared to FY20.

+Operating expenses decreased \$1.2 million, or 0.1% from the prior year.
+General operating expenses increased \$0.2 million, personal services decreased by \$3.3 million while depreciation expense increased by \$1.9 million.

+- Non-operating expenses for fiscal year 2021 decreased by \$3.3 million from the prior year.
+This decrease is primarily due to \$3.0 million increase in grant revenue for the expansion of the sewer reuse system, \$2 million decrease in investment income, and \$2.3 million decrease in bond issuance costs. - Capital contributions decreased by \$2.5 million, or 31.7% from the prior year.
+These assets are site specific to the developer's project and are required to provide service to the specific project.
+Capital recovery fees paid remained strong at \$2.1 million during the fiscal year.
+Development activities are anticipated to slow down in the coming year as the impact of Covid-19 on broader economic factors in Broward County and throughout the State, such as unemployment rate, property values, and access to capital are unknown at this time.

+In fiscal year 2020, net position for the Fund was \$496.4 million, \$14.7 million, or a 3.1%, increase from the October 1, 2019 beginning net position of \$481.7 million.
+Key elements of the increase are as follows:

 - Operating revenues increased \$9.2 million, or 6.5% over the prior year.
 The increase was the result of several factors.
-Retail water revenue increased \$.2 million due to a 2.58% increase in retail water rates.
-Retail Sewer revenue increased \$.9 million largely due to a retail sewer rate increase of 3.59%.
+Retail water revenue increased \$0.2 million due to a 2.58% increase in retailwater rates.
+Retail Sewer revenue increased \$0.9 million largely due to a retail sewer rate increase of 3.59%.
 Large User revenue increased \$6.6 million compared to FY19. - Operating expenses increased \$3.5 million, or 3.1% from the prior year.
-The increase is due to a \$0.4 million increase in depreciation expense, a \$1.1 million increase in personal services and a \$2.0 million increase in general operating expenses.

-- Non-operating expenses for fiscal year 2020 increased by \$8.8 million from the prior year.
-This increase is primarily due to the \$1.2 million decrease of investment income, \$1.0 million increase in other income, \$6.3 million increase in interest expenses, and \$2.3 million increase in bond issuance costs. - Capital contributions decreased by \$0.4 million, or 5.1% from the prior year.
-These assets are site specific to the developer's project and are required to provide service to the specific project.
+The increase is due to a \$0.4 million increase in depreciation expense, a \$1.1 million increase in personal services and a \$2.0 million increase in general operating expenses. - Non-operating expenses for fiscal year 2020 increased by \$8.8 million from the prior year.
+This increase is primarily due to \$1.2 million decrease in investment income, \$1.0 million increase in other income, \$6.3 million increase in interest expenses and \$2.3 million increase in bond issuance cost. - Capital contributions decreased by \$0.4 million, or 5.1% from the prior year.
+These assets are site specific to the developer's project and are required to provide service to the specified project.
 Capital recovery fees paid remained strong at \$2.0 million during the fiscal year.
-Development activities are anticipated to slow in the coming year as the impact of Covid-19 on broader economic factors in Broward County and throughout the State, such as unemployment rate, property values, and access to capital are unknown at this time.
+Development activities are anticipated to slow down in the coming year as the impact of Covid-19 on broader economic factors in Broward County and throughout the State, such as unemployment rate, property values, and access to capital are unknown at this time.

-In fiscal year 2019, net position for the Fund was \$481.7 million, \$21.4 million, or a 4.7%, increase from the October 1, 2018 beginning net position of \$460.3 million.
-Key elements of the increase are as follows:

-- Operating revenues increased \$4.9 million, or 3.6% over the prior year.
-The increase was the result of several factors.
-Retail water revenue increased \$2.9 million due to a 3.14% increase in retailwater rates and an increase of 1.7% in retail water usage.
-Retail Sewer revenue increased \$1.7 million largely due to a retail sewer rate increase of 3.14%.
-Large User revenue increased \$1.4 million compared to FY18. - Operating expenses increased \$5.0 million, or 4.6% from the prior year.
-The increase is due to a \$0.3 million increase in depreciation expense, a \$3.2 million increase in personal services and a \$1.5 million increase in general operating expenses. - Non-operating revenues (expenses) for fiscal year 2019 decreased by \$3.3 million from the prior year.
-This increase is primarily due to the \$2.4 million increase of investment and other income and an increase of \$5.7 million in interest expenses. - Capital contributions increased by \$2.2 million, or 35.8% from the prior year.
-This increase was an indication that development activities were anticipated to grow.
-These assets are site specific to the developer's project and are required to provide service to the specified project.
-Capital recovery fees paid remained strong at \$2.1 million during the fiscal year.
-This is an indication that development activities are anticipated to grow as broader economic factors in Broward County and throughout the State, such as unemployment rate, home values, and access to capital continue to improve.